Demornay has written us a blog about her experiences of this year’s Catalyst Bootcamp.

 The experience of mentoring so far has been pleasant.
 My mentor is a lovely woman and she continues to check up on me and how I am achieving the goals I set out for myself.
 It helps me to not forget some of my core goals when many things are going on at once.

 Do you have any other comments you would like to share?

 Thanks to everyone at Catalyse Change and the sponsors.
 I would love to see the Catalyst Bootcamp expand as its lessons are so valuable.

-What would you like to say to the sponsor who supported your bursary?
+What would you like to say to our programme sponsors?

 Thank you so much.
 Without the support from this bursary it would have been more difficult for me to attend and reap the benefits from the program that I did.
 I learnt a lot, and got to speak to brilliant people.
 It’s so great to see that things like this have been made available for people from all backgrounds and that there are organisations willing to support it, so thank you once again!

 To find out more and book a place on this year’s programme please visit www.catalysechange.com